This article explains the Oracle LISTAGG functions, which is one of the more difficult functions to understand.

 String Aggregation Example

-Let’s use our sample data set that we’ve using in our other Oracle SQL function articles.
+Let’s use our sample data set that we’ve used in our other Oracle SQL function articles.

 SELECT country, last_name FROM customers;